-- Tell students that they are going to write a how-to guide about a sport or activity. - Read the directions for 1 and 2 and organize students in pairs or small groups.
+- Tell students that they are going to write an email to a friend giving instructions on how to do a sport or activity. - Read the directions for 1 and 2 and organize students in pairs or small groups.
 Ask them to brainstorm on sports and/or activities and decide on the one that they would like to write about. - Have groups study the chart.
-Explain that the chart is there to help them organize their information not restrict it and encourage them to add more stages/ steps if necessary. - Focus students' attention on the Writing Corner and ask them if they have ever tried to follow the instructions provided in a manual for a new appliance.
-Elicit how they felt about it.
-You will probably get different answers; some students will have had a good experience with better written/translated manuals and other will have experienced difficulties due to badly written/translated manuals.
-Explain that this often happens because people do not think of the end-user, the buyer/reader of the manual. - Have students read the first point and suggest that they think of a person that does not know anything about the sport that they are going to describe when they plan and write their text. - Read the next two points about staging and visuals.
+Explain that the chart is there to help them organize their information not restrict it and encourage them to add more stages/ steps if necessary. - Focus students' attention on the Writing Corner and go through each point made about the features of an informal email. - Suggest that they think of a person that does not know anything about the sport that they are going to describe when they plan and write their text. - Tell students to stage the instructions they will give in the email on how to carry out a sport or activity.
 Have students think back on the text they read about ice hockey.
 Ask them if the first part about the rink would have made any sense without the diagram.
-Explain that he diagram also supported the rest of the information about the game.
+Explain that the diagram also supported the rest of the information about the game.
 Have them scan the text and find examples. - Have students identify the stages used in the model text.
 Illustrate how the first three paragraphs introduce the main components of the game before going on to more details.
-For example, the objective of the game ....the puck, a hard rubber disk...etc.
+For example, the objective of the gamethe puck, a hard rubber disk...etc.
 Explain that this makes it possible for the writer to refer to the puck or to goals and have the reader understand the message. - Read the last two points and remind them that this is standard practice when one writes.
 The first text is the first draft which is then read, commented on and edited.
 Then it is rewritten.
 Tell them not to expect to write a perfect text to begin with.
 Focus their attention on the process of writing rather than the product. - Have groups complete their charts with notes.
 Circulate and monitor participation; help when necessary.

-- After groups/pairs have made their notes have them work together writing their how-to guide.
+- After groups/pairs have made their notes have them work together writing their how-to email.
 Tell them to work together and help each other.
-You may ask each student to write their own text or write one text per pair or one text per group. - Have students exchange texts within their group, read and comment or make corrections. - Give them some time to edit and rewrite their guides and decide how they are going to illustrate them.
-Have them find photos on the Internet, books or magazines. - Encourage students to design an attractive guide.
-Elicit ideas about the layout/format.
-They can produce a booklet or a leaflet or an illustrated text that one can find on the Internet or in an encyclopedia. - Call on groups to present their how-to guides to the class.
-Allow time for students to read each other's guides. - You may wish to have one or two more editing stages here before asking students to write their final draft.
+You may ask each student to write their own text or write one text per pair or one text per group. - Have students exchange texts within their group, read and comment or make corrections. - You may wish to have one or two more editing stages here before asking students to write their final draft.